coreos/tectonic-docs/Documentation/install/rhel/installing-workers.md

 ### Deploy Red Hat Enterprise Linux

 Deploy RHEL.
 Any standard deployment technique may be used, including an optical disk installation, a netbooted installation, or an image based deployment (standard for VMWare and OpenStack).
-You can use a minimal install for the base environment.
+Use a minimal install for the base environment.
 For more information, see the [Red Hat Enterprise Linux Install Documentation][rhel-install].

 ### Enable "extras" repo